-Survey on Inflation Expectations1
+Survey on Inflation Expectations

 Inflation Expectations Survey includes three groups of respondents: economic analysts, companies and financial institutions.
 The questionnaire contains two questions to measure inflation expectations, one qualitative and one quantitative in nature.
-For the first question on inflation expectations, the respondents indicate the direction and extent of price changes compared with the change in the previous 12 months2.
+For the first question on inflation expectations, the respondents indicate the direction and extent of price changes compared with the change in the previous 12 months.
 Carlson and Parkin (1975) probability approach has been used for quantification of qualitative answers, which assumes that amid a sufficiently large number of respondents, the expected change in prices is normally distributed among the population.
-The second question requires from the respondent to quantify precisely the expected average rate of change of prices in the next two years3.
+The second question requires from the respondent to quantify precisely the expected average rate of change of prices in the next two years.
 The overall expected rate is calculated as a simple average of the responses of all participants.
 The resulting indicator is useful for obtaining indications for the direction of the respondents' expectations.

-The Inflation Expectations Survey was conducted in September 20154.
-In September, as in the previous survey cycle, the average inflation rate for the previous 12-month period remained in the negative zone5.
-The results of the September Survey indicate unchanged inflation expectations relative to the previous Survey, i.e. as in June, respondents expect inflation to be around 0% in the next 12-month period.
-Expectations for the inflation rate of around 0% in the next 12 month period are common for all three groups of respondents (economic analysts, enterprises and financial institutions).
+The Inflation Expectations Survey was conducted in December 2015.
+Same as in the previous survey cycle, the average inflation rate for the previous 12-month period remained in the negative zone.
+The results of the survey indicate unchanged inflation expectations relative to the previous survey, i.e. as in September, respondents expect inflation to be around 0% in the next 12-month period.
+Expectations for the inflation rate of around 0% are common for all three groups of respondents (economic analysts, enterprises and financial institutions).

-In terms of the quantitative question on the expected rate of inflation for 2015 and 2016, little changes compared to the expectations in the previous survey round are registered.
-Namely, in the period between the two surveys, the respondents' expectations for inflation in 2015 decreased by 0.2 percentage points, on average, while for 2016 they remained unchanged.

-According to respondents, the factors that explain inflation expectations in September are the geopolitical instability and the expectations of lower world prices of energy and food products.
+In terms of the quantitative question on the expected rate of inflation for 2016, little changes compared to the expectations in the previous survey round are registered.
+Namely, in the period between the two surveys, the respondents' expectations for inflation for 2016 decreased by 0.5 percentage points, on average.
+Respondents expect the inflation to accelerate in 2017 compared to 2016.
+According to respondents, the factors that explain inflation expectations in December are the geopolitical instability and import prices of energy and food products.

-1 In order to improve the survey measure of inflation expectations, in 2013, the Monetary Policy and Research Department of the National Bank of the Republic of Macedonia started an in-depth analysis of the experiences of other central banks associated with conducting surveys.
+&lt;sup>1 In order to improve the survey measure of inflation expectations, in 2013, the Monetary Policy and Research Department of the National Bank of the Republic of Macedonia started an in-depth analysis of the experiences of other central banks associated with conducting surveys.
 On that basis, the existing survey was redesigned and starting from October 2013, data were collected for the new survey, thus ensuring greater approximation to the European practice.

-2 The qualitative question of expectations reads as follows: "Compared with the past 12 months, how do you expect consumer prices to change in the next 12 months? a) will have a faster growth; b) will grow at the current pace; c) will grow at a slower pace; d) will remain almost unchanged; e) will decrease; f) it is difficult to determine"
+&lt;sup>2 The qualitative question of expectations reads as follows: "Compared with the past 12 months, how do you expect consumer prices to change in the next 12 months? a) will have a faster growth; b) will grow at the current pace; c) will grow at a slower pace; d) will remain almost unchanged; e) will decrease; f) it is difficult to determine"